 Since inception, we have financed our operations primarily through equity financings and bank borrowings.
 Through March 31, 1999, we have raised \$400,000 from private sales of our common stock.
-We also have an agreement with a bank which allows us to borrow up to \$300,000 against our qualifying accounts receivables.
-Borrowings under this agreement will bear interest at 15% per annum.
+We also have an agreement with a bank which allows us to borrow up to \$1,000,000 against our qualifying accounts receivables.
+Borrowings under this agreement, which expires July 1, 2000, bear interest at the bank's prime rate per annum.
+In connection with this bank agreement, we issued warrants to acquire up to 3,750 shares of our common stock at the initial public offering price.
 As of March 31, 1999, there was \$173,487 borrowed under this loan agreement.